bdevore/getcleandata/README.md

 1. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Data Retrieval and Cleansing Approach
+The script goes through a number of steps to produce the summarized data.
+The first step is to load the activity and feature labels from the 'activity_labels.txt' and 'features.txt' files, which are common across both the training and testing data set.
+The activity_labels will be used to lookup display names for the activity codes in the data files.
 ### Column Selection Rationale

 ### Column Naming Rationale